joergen7/pnet/README.md

 ### trigger

-Whenever a token appears on a place we have the possibility to associate it with a side-effect via the function `trigger`.
+Whenever a token appears on a place we have the possibility to associate it with a side effect via the function `trigger`.
 In addition we can choose whether the token should vanish (by returning `#f`) or whether the token should actually appear (by returning `#t`).

+In our example, we do not define any side effects and we do not wish to drop any token so the `trigger` function just returns `#t` no matter which transition has fired in which mode.

 ```racket
 (: trigger (Symbol Any Marking Any -> Boolean))